filecoin-project/lotus-docs/content/en/storage-providers/configure/configuration.md

 If there are multiple deals in a sector, the deal with a start time closest to the current epoch is what `StartEpochSealingBuffer` will be based off.
 So, if the sector in our example has three deals that start on epoch 1000, 1200, and 1400, then we `lotus-miner` will start sealing the sector at epoch 500.

-### Disabling New Sector for Deal
+### Disabling new sector for deal

 If `MakeNewSectorForDeals` is set to `true` then `lotus-miner` will create new sectors for incoming deals.
 This option can set to `false` to ensure that all new deals are sealed as snap-deals into CC sectors.
 This can help reduce the sealing time for the new deals as long as CC sectors are ready for the snap-deals.

+### Make new CC sector available for snap-deal

+`MakeCCSectorsAvailable` makes all the new CC sectors available to be upgraded with snap-deals.
+When this boolean is set to `true`, all pledged "CC" sectors from that point onwards will be converted to "Available" state after sealing.
+This enables sealing the incoming storage deals more quickly into these "Available" sectors compared to creating a new sector for the deals.

 ### Publishing several deals in one message

-The `PublishStorageDeals` message can publish many deals in a single message.
+The `PublishStorageDeals` message can publish multiple deals in a single message.
 When a deal is ready to be published, Lotus will wait up to `PublishMsgPeriod` for other deals to be ready before sending the `PublishStorageDeals` message.